The Commonwealth Government has replaced the VET FEE-HELP scheme with VET Student Loans.

 - if your parent was born in Australia on or after 20 August 1986, your parent’s full birth certificate issued by an Australian RBDM and your grandparent's Australian birth certificate issued by an Australian RBDM.

 For applicants born in Australia on or after 20 August 1986 where one (or both) of your parents was a permanent resident of Australia at the time of your birth, you will need to provide both of the following documents to prove your Australian citizenship:

 - your full birth certificate issued by an Australian RBDM

 - your Australian citizenship certificate.

-Please note: If you do not have a citizenship certificate you will need to lodge Form 119 Application for evidence of Australian citizenship with certified copies of the required documents and the application fee with DIBP.
+Please note: If you do not have a citizenship certificate you will need to lodge Form 119 Application for evidence of Australian citizenship (PDF) with certified copies of the required documents and the application fee with DIBP.

 Students under 18 years

 If you are under 18 years of age you must also complete a VET Student Loans Parental Consent Form and have it signed by your parent or guardian.
 The completed form must be given to VU before you can be issued with an eCAF link.
 The parental consent form is not necessary if you have been assessed by Centrelink for the independent rate of Youth Allowance - you will need to provide a Centrelink Income Statement as evidence of this.